Respect for human rights

 We have established the "Sustainable Procurement Policy and Standards" and are working with our suppliers to promote sustainable procurement that takes human rights and the environment into consideration.

-In order to ensure responsible procurement of palm oil, one of the raw materials that support our business activities, we have joined the Roundtable on Sustainable Palm Oil (RSPO) since 2011 and formulated Palm oil procurement policy in 2020.
-Similarly, for soybean, we joined the Roundtable on Responsible soybean (RTRS) in August 2022 and formulated the Soybean Procurement Policy.
+In order to ensure responsible procurement of palm oil, one of the raw materials that support our business activities, we have joined the Roundtable on Sustainable Palm Oil (RSPO) since 2011 and formulated Palm Oil Procurement Policy in 2020.
+Similarly, for soybean, we joined the Roundtable on Responsible soybean (RTRS) in August 2022 and formulated the soybean Soybean Procurement Policy.
 We will strive to procure soybean in a transparent and responsible manner.
-We will share these Sustainable Procurement Policy and Standards, Palm oil procurement policy Sourcing Policy, and Soybean Procurement Policy with our business partners and promote transparent and responsible efforts that consider soybean rights and the environment throughout the supply chain.
+We will share these Sustainable Procurement Policy and Standards, Palm Oil Procurement Policy, and Soybean Procurement Policy with our business partners and promote transparent and responsible efforts that consider human rights and the environment throughout the supply chain.
 As a mechanism to ensure the effectiveness of the policy and to continuously assess human rights impacts, we will conduct SAQs for suppliers from 2022 and provide feedback, including dialogue.
 In addition, in 2024, we visited and engaged in dialogue with local palm oil refineries and loading ports as part of a human rights impact assessment of palm oil in Malaysia, and confirmed that no serious human rights violations were found within the scope of this inspection.

 Education and awareness activities